learn the business of blogging – always free

 Quick note: RewardStyle recently rebranded as “LTK” so you might see some references to both names on my site.
 Know that they are the same company!

 Because RewardStyle is a relatively new affiliate network and fairly exclusive, there isn’t a ton of in-depth information about this amazing affiliate network around the web.
 I had a ton of questions when I first started using the program, so I thought I’d share my personal experience using RewardStyle in the hopes of helping other bloggers navigate this profitable platform.

-I sent in an application to RewardStyle at the beginning of February this year (2017).
+I sent in an application to RewardStyle/LTK at the beginning of February this year (2017).
 A few days later on February 10, I received an email that my application had been approved!

 I immediately got to work on updating my links from ShopStyle over to RewardStyle and adding widgets where I could.
 I started to familiarize myself with the platform and the various tools it offers.
 It took me a couple weeks to update all my links so they passed through RewardStyle, as well as add product widgets to posts that didn’t have them before.

 My first sale came through on March 9.
 I’ll never forget it because I was standing on the sidewalk in New Orleans on a super hot day when I got the email from RewardStyle:

 Congratulations, you’ve made a sale.
 We will send you payment via Paypal once you’ve closed over $100 USD in commissions.

 A Wayfair sale I had generated came out to a $23.45 commission to me.
 It was music to my ears (eyes?), that’s all I can say!
 And how nice of them is it to notify you by email of your first sale?
 Brilliant.

 I didn’t make another sale for another two weeks after the initial sale, but it didn’t matter – I was hooked!
 After those two weeks passed, sales started to roll in pretty regularly every few days.